rolling-scopes-school/tasks/tasks/angular-shop-en/task-shop.md

 | -------- | --------------------- |
 |          | angular-online-shop   |

-**RS Shop** – the online shop application with the following functionality:
+**Angular Online Shop** – the online shop application with the following functionality:
 - products showcase
-- shopping cart
+- managing shopping cart
-- orders
+- submitting orders

 ## Application prototype
 The presented design is for your reference and your final one could be any.